-But best practice management relies on sound judgement that takes more into consideration than hard data alone.
+But best practice management relies on sound judgment that takes more into consideration than hard data alone.
 With an in-depth understanding of the organization and its culture, project managers will have a “gut instinct” that enables them to spot early signs of potential problems with the project at a level too subtle for AI to detect.

 As more of the conventional project management tasks are made redundant by increasing automation and evolving smart technologies, the role of the project manager is also set to evolve, away from traditional “all-rounder”, to a role requiring greater people skills such as emotional intelligence and motivation, that for now are beyond the capabilities of AI.
-Learn how LiquidPlanner helps manufacturers keep pace with a fast-changing industry.

 AI and other emerging fourth industrial revolution technologies are here to stay.
 They are changing forever the way that things are designed, manufactured, and delivered; compelling organizations and their people, including project managers, to adapt to new ways of working.